 Though the names are almost identical, these two platforms are used for completely different purposes.
 For example, a retailer wants to create and run ads to appear in Google search.
 This use case will require Google Shopping ads, leveraging data from the Google Merchant Center.
 This is very different from the Manufacture Center use cases described previously, wherein a manufacturer or brand wants to optimize and influence organic product listings in order to drive better customer experiences and more sales.

 Johnson & Johnson is driving clicks and sales just by uploading accurate, descriptive data to Google Manufacturer Center.
-The addition of rich product data led to better customer experiences, where shoppers were able to get all the information they could need to make a purchase.
+The addition of rich product data led to better customer experiences, where shoppers were able to get all the information they would need to make a purchase.
 In the end, Johnson & Johnson found their results crushed industry benchmarks.

 “We can’t say enough about how being part of Google Manufacturer Center is helping to drive more traffic to our website, our retail partners’ websites, and ultimately greater sales for our products,” said Arash Yaraghi, CEO at Safavieh.

 The shortcomings of your product listings may not always be obvious.
 This was the case for international furnishings company, Safavieh.
 In the past, they had always relied on retail partners to submit their product data to Google.
 This proved functional, certainly.
 But it was far from optimal.
 Safavieh lacked the full control to manage and enhance their product data, and their products were often displayed without the most up-to-date information.
 As a result, Safavieh was missing the opportunity to create great customer experiences.

 Google Manufacturer Center allowed them to take that power back and create ideal experiences.
 The results?
 The numbers speak for themselves.
 Compared to category benchmarks, Safavieh saw a: